CodingItWrong/reactnativetesting.io/docs/e2e/setup.md

 });
 ```

-To run this test, start the Metro packager as usual:
+To run this test, start the Metro bundler as usual:

 ```bash
 $ yarn start